Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Experimental Results

-We verify the generalization of the AMBOKD method by conducting transfer experiments under few-sample conditions.
-In this experiment, we utilize the optimally saved model that is specifically trained for armored vehicle recognition as detailed in Section ~\ref{seq52}.
+In this experiment, we utilize the optimally saved model trained in the subject-independent experiment.
 This model is further refined using 30 real-world scene samples and is deployed to detect vehicle targets within these real scenes.
-The comparative results, presented in Table~\ref{table2}, demonstrate that our methods achieved superior performance in both session 1 and session 2.
-This case effectively verifies the effectiveness and generalization ability of our method.
+The comparative results, presented in Table~\ref{table2}, demonstrate that the accuracy of our method decreases in complex scenes after transfer experiments, but it is still higher than all other comparison methods in both session 1 and session 2.
+These results confirm the effectiveness and generalization ability of our method.